raspberrypilearning/i-made-you-a-book/en/step_2.md

 ## Your idea

-Use this step to come up with your idea plan your book.
+Use this step to come up with your idea plan for your book.
 You can plan however you want: by just thinking; with sticky notes; adding backdrops and sprites in Scratch; by drawing or writing; or whatever you like!

 **Tip**: Write down your main idea or tell someone.
 Like in the debugging story, it is easier to make a project when you can explain what your idea is.